-Figure 2-44 San Mateo to Palo Alto Subsection (Northern Portion)-Alternative B
+Figure 2-47 San Mateo to Palo Alto Subsection (Northern Portion)-Alternative B

 South of Hillsdale Boulevard, the passing tracks would ascend to a four-track retained-fill section.
 Between Hillsdale Boulevard and Whipple Avenue, the following structures or facilities would be replaced or rebuilt: CP Ralston tie-in points, Belmont Station platforms, and San Carlos Station and platforms.
 The Belmont Station and platforms would be reconstructed to accommodate the new four-track configuration.
-The San Carlos Station and platforms would be relocated approximately 2,260 feet south of their currently location to Arroyo Avenue and a pedestrian underpass would be built.
+The San Carlos Station and platforms would be relocated approximately 2,260 feet south of their current location to Arroyo Avenue and a pedestrian underpass would be built.
 The following structures would be removed and replaced or modified: 42nd Avenue underpass, Belmont Caltrain Station pedestrian underpass, Ralston Avenue underpass, Harbor Boulevard underpass, F Street pedestrian underpass, Holly Street and San Carlos Station pedestrian underpass, Arroyo Avenue pedestrian underpass, Brittan Avenue, and Howard Avenue.
 South of Howard Avenue, Alternative B would descend to grade and converge back to a two-track configuration.

 The track and station modifications under Alternative B would vary from those described for Alternative A in the northern portion of the subsection between Ninth Avenue in San Mateo and Whipple Avenue in Redwood City.
 In this portion of the subsection, the addition of two passing tracks would result in modifications to the existing Hayward Park, Hillsdale, Belmont, and San Carlos Caltrain Stations.
-Alternative B would modify and realign station platforms at the Hayward Park Caltrain Station, build new platforms at the Hillsdale and Belmont Caltrain Stations, and relocate the San Carlos Caltrain Station approximately 2,260 feet south of its existing location (Figure 2-45).
+Alternative B would modify and realign station platforms at the Hayward Park Caltrain Station, build new platforms at the Hillsdale and Belmont Caltrain Stations, and relocate the San Carlos Caltrain Station approximately 2,260 feet south of its existing location (Figure 2-48).

-South of Whipple Avenue, the track and station modifications in the southern portion of this subsection would be the same as those described for Alternative A. Safety-related modifications would be made to the Atherton Station, including platform upgrades that would eliminate the hold-out rule by extending the southbound platform and adding a second outboard platform to serve the northbound track (Figure 2-16).
+South of Whipple Avenue, the track and station modifications in the southern portion of this subsection would be the same as those described for Alternative A.